Bridges & Crowns

 What problems could develop with a bridge?

-Sometimes the bite may become uncomfortable when chewing, but this can be adjusted in order to make your bite more comfortable and feel more natural.
+Sometimes the bite may become uncomfortable when chewing, but this can usually be adjusted to feel more natural.

 Why is a dental crown needed?